 When pursuing a claim for medical malpractice in Grand Rapids, MI it is crucial to have both legal expert advice and professional medical opinion.
 At Cochran, Kroll & Associates, P.C., our senior partner, Eileen Kroll, is a qualified attorney and an experienced registered nurse.
 This puts us in the unique position of having someone advise on your case who knows both the legal and medical aspects.

 You might be eligible to file a medical malpractice claim if your healthcare provider caused harm, injury, or death.
-For a free case evaluation, contact our law firm.
+For a free case evaluation, contact our Nurse Attorney in Grand Rapids.

 For medical malpractice, Michigan law does have a statute of limitations.
 You are required to submit your claim within two years of harm, injury, or death occurring.